EzgiLenaS/WorkingVironment/group/member5_log.md

 ### ~ 03 May 2020 ~

+We did a zoom meeting as a group to discuss who will do which part of the project.
+In our meeting we decided to use Serializable class to store links as this application will be local.
 After deciding to use Serializable class instead of using databases to store links, I did research on the Serializable class and how it proceeds.

-Berkan found another method to open applications or executable files directly by selecting the file from its location.
+Yigit and I were selected to code the classes apart from the GUI.
+Also, Berkan showed us another method he found that opens applications or executable files directly by selecting the file from its location.
 I tested it to see whether it worked for all type of files and the method worked.
+This will be very helpful for our project as it makes the project more user friendly and makes the project have more access around the files.

+Moreover, we decided that we will not conclude accounts as this will be a local app.

 ****